NHSDigital/software-engineering-quality-framework/practices/baseline-visibility.md

 ## Internal Repositories

 Private repositories can be created at the `Internal` type.
 This will mean that all members of the "Enterprise" can view these repositories.
-Note that this will include users who do not have direct access to the NHSDigital Organisation.
+Note that this will include users who do not have direct access to the individual Organisation but who are members of the Enterprise.